robotron2084/animation-retargeting/README.md

 Once you have input your clips and mappings, then press the `Retarget` button, and the tool will iterate over your animation clips and update them.
 And that's it!
 A log of all properties modified, and all properties not found, will be put displayed in the Console.

 ## Retargeting Presets
-  You can create as many retargeting presets as you need and drag them into the interface to use them.
-To create more presets create a new `Animation Retargeting Data` from the `Create` menu.
+  You can create as many retargeting presets as you need by duplicating an existing preset via `Copy` or creating a new one by selecting `New`.
+The location the preset is created is determined by the currently selected asset in the Project hierarchy.

 # Find this utility helpful?